-The environmental impacts caused by industrial processes and their contribution to climate change is one of the most important themes of our time, and developing solutions that reduce greenhouse gases (GHG) emissions is essential.
-At present, human society is dependent on plastics, among which is polyvinyl chloride (PVC) that uses VCM as raw material.
-One of the existing technologies for PVC production, and the one used in this study, is batch production, in which VCM, water, nitrogen and other products are added to the polymerization reactor.
-After completion of the reaction two streams result: a bottom stream composed of the PVC sludge, sent for drying, and a top stream composed of unreacted VCM and inert materials, sent to the VCM recovery unit [1], where it goes through compression and condensation processes through a series of shell and tube heat exchangers, separating the VCM from other substances.
+The environmental impacts caused by industrial processes and their contribution to climate change are one of the most important themes of our time, and https://doi.org/10.2298/CICEQ230825024A developing solutions that reduce greenhouse gas (GHG) emissions is essential.
+At present, human society is dependent on plastics, among which is polyvinyl chloride (PVC) which uses vinyl monochloride (VCM) as raw material.
+One of the existing technologies for PVC production, and the one used in this study, is batch production, in which VCM, water, nitrogen, and other products are added to the polymerization reactor.
+After completion of the reaction, two streams result in a bottom stream composed of the PVC sludge, sent for drying, and a top stream composed of unreacted VCM and inert materials, sent to the VCM recovery unit [1], where it goes through compression and condensation processes through a series of shell and tube heat exchangers, separating the VCM from other substances.
 The VCM is then distilled and recycled to the reactor feed.
-The stream of uncondensed gases is sent to an incinerator due to the presence of chlorinated organic vapours.
+The stream of uncondensed gases is sent to an incinerator due to the presence of chlorinated organic vapors.
 This optimization study concentrates on the operating conditions of the set of shell and tube heat exchangers of the VCM recovery unit.